tailhook/vagga/docs/build_steps.rst

      **Required**.
 The url or a path of the archive to fetch.
 If the url startswith dot ``.`` it's treated as a file name relative to the project directory.
-Otherwise it's a url of the file to download. path
+Otherwise it's a url of the file to download.

+     .. note:: Since vagga 0.6 we allow to unpack local paths starting with ``/volumes/`` as file on one of the volumes configured in settings (:opt:`external-volumes`).
+This is exprimental, and requires every user to update their setthings before building a container.
+Still may be useful for building company-internal things.

+   path
      (default ``/``).
 Target path where archive should be unpacked to.
-By default it's a root of the filesystem. subdir
+By default it's a root of the filesystem.

+   subdir
      Subdirectory inside the archive to extract.
 May be ``.`` to extract the root of the archive.